 When medical necessity is no longer met for residential treatment during an authorized stay, the SUD Provider shall recommend a change in level of care and transfer or discharge the client.
-The SUD Provider will submit to Optum via fax the discharge summary within thirty (30) days of the last face-to-face with the client (please see "Timelines" under "Discharge Summary" further in this section for more information).
+The SUD Provider will submit to Optum via fax the discharge plan and the discharge summary for a planned discharge or the discharge summary only for an unplanned discharge (e.g. client leaves the program without prior notice) within thirty (30) days of the last face-to-face with the client (please see "Timelines" under "Discharge Summary" further in this section for more information).